 Part of the reason I joined startups was that I had many doubts in the larger enterprise world in the early days.
 When opportunities suddenly appeared, giving me the options to work for the FAANGs or transforming a traditional $1 billion asset management company, I decided to live with where the problems (customers) are rather than where the solutions are.
 I was searching what does good look like - part of life lessons - how can we get closer to the “end game” with all the possible constraints.
 With the team support, I magically created branded products that address gaps between the internal customers and departments, for real, that was ~5000% efficiency, data accuracy improvements which then driving many other robotic processes.

 With these real customer experience, re-imagine solutions and solve the puzzles in scale keep me awake.
-I am currently a Fujitsu fellow, heading the Data Services portfolio and Data product strategy.
+I am currently working at Fujitsu, leading the data product and innovation strategy.

 2011 - 2016 - Present